MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-report-filter-preview.md

 - Single filter pane experience for report creators
 - More formatting options

-Give the new filter experience a try and provide us your feedback for this feature and how we can continue to improve this experience!
+Give the new filter experience a try.
+Provide us your feedback for this feature and how we can continue to improve this experience.

 ## Next steps
 [How to use report filters](consumer/end-user-report-filter.md)